PACKED-vzw/resolver/INSTALL.md

 In the following commands, change 'root' to the appropriate MySQL user.

-Create a new database:
+Create a new database called `resolver`:

 ```bash
 echo "CREATE DATABASE resolver CHARACTER SET utf8 COLLATE utf8_general_ci;" | mysql -u root -p
 ```

 Create a new user with grant permissions for the database.
-This example will create a new database user `u:resolver` and `p:resolver`.
+This example will create a new database user `u:resolver` with `p:resolver`.
 Change these to a suitable user/password combination.

 ```bash
 echo "CREATE USER 'resolver'@'localhost' IDENTIFIED BY 'resolver';" | mysql -u root -p